wp-plugins/linkwithin-mobile-downsizer/readme.txt

 == Description ==

-This plugin inserts a new stylesheet to shrink LinkWithin down to 2 links instead of the preset number for small display screens.
+This plugin inserts a new stylesheet to shrink LinkWithin down to the available screen area instead of the preset number for small display screens.
 If the device window is large enough to show 3 (or more) links it will.
-The inserted code dynamically chooses between 2 and whatever size was chosen originally from the LinkWithin plugin page.
-I make no warranties about its effectiveness but it seems to work out ok with the WPtouch and Jetpack plugins installed.
+The inserted code dynamically chooses between whatever will fit and whatever size was chosen originally from the LinkWithin plugin page.
+This will also effect the Title Text above the links for word wrapping and also move the link for LinkWithin to a visible area.
+I make no warranties about its effectiveness but it seems to work out ok with the WPtouch and Jetpack plugins installed and their respective Mobile Themes.

 == Installation ==